dahalsabina/E-Country/README.md

 # E-COUNTRY
-## Compare currency prices with graphs and table data of any two countries
+#### Compare currency prices with graphs and table data of any two countries

-# How to check out the webite ?
+# Check out the website !
 Head over to <a href="paudsu01.github.io/e-country/index.html"> this page </a>

 # API's used: